1Git2Clone/serenity-discord-bot/README.md

 docker images
 ```

-There's also a `docker-compose.yml` configuration if you wish to build the image by using Docker Compose.
+There's also a `docker-compose.yml` configuration if you wish to build the image by using Docker Compose[^1].

 ```sh
 docker-compose up -d
 ```

+[^1]: You need to install Docker Compose from [docker.com/compose/install](https://docs.docker.com/compose/install/) though.

 For Windows installs removing the `sudo` prefix and using the PowerShell as an
 administrator should work (according to Google Gemini).
 If you encounter